OXXXRA/quiz-wall/README.md

 # SuperCoolQuiz

-Current project is dangerous. Вo not try this at home
+Current project is dangerous.
+Do not try this at home